alstampe/Capstone---NLP-project/capstone report template.md

 #### Deliverables
 Project deliverables will primarily be in form of results described in the report with detailed descripiton of code, models and figures.
 All results are commented and discussed.

 In addition all code, test and comments are present in the project Notebook.
-All books reside here on GitHub.
+All books reside on GitHub.

 The Notebook is quite extensive as it includes all code used for testing different ways to preprocess the text, plus some vectorization attempts which I did not utilize: Hence, no not every part of the Notebook is used for the final solution but has been important to learn more about the many ways to handle text data.